 Now, I realize kids may not want to take a class but listen…it’s a class on how to write your very own Newspaper AND it’s taught by another kid!

-We can vouch for The Homegrown Newspaper since Kinley and Brecken are taking it and it’s super fun.
+We can vouch for The Homegrown Newspaper since Kinley and Brecken have taken it and it’s super fun.
 It’s not a class where there’s homework or a timeline, you just go through the videos when you want and follow the steps to create a Newspaper.
 It’s pretty cool and 10-year-old Dylan (overseen by his parents) does a fantastic job.

 Click here to find out more.
 The peer-to-peer approach has had amazing results!
 It’s definitely something different that can get your kid excited about writing!